TheSilvered/nest/README.md

 Nest currently only works on Windows and can be installed via the `.exe` installer.

-After using the installer you can edit the `PATH` environment variable relative to the account (*not* relative to the system) by adding `%LOCALAPPDATA%\Programs\nest`.
-This is to add Nest as a command when using the Command Prompt or Windows PowerShell.
+### VS Code

+To install the VS Code plugin copy `plugins/vs_code/nest-lang` into `%USERPROFILE%/.vscode/extensions` and reload the VS Code window.

+Currently VS Code supports only syntax highlighting, to run the Nest file you can install Code Runner and add `"nest": "cd $dir && nest -m $fileName"` inside `"code-runner.executorMap"` in `settings.json`.

+This method does not support input, to do that you still have to run the file from the console.

+### Sublime Text

+To install the SublimeText plugin copy `plugins/subilme_text/Nest` into `%APPDATA%/SublimeText/Packages`.

+In Sublime Text, in addition to syntax highlighting you can also run a script with `CTRL + B` and you can comment and un-comment with the default keyboard shortcuts.

+Like VS Code, Sublime Text does not support input from the user in the output panel, to do that you can install a plugin like `Terminus`.

 ## Building from source

 ### Windows

-On windows open `nest.sln` in Visual Studio with the C++ application develompent package installed and compile it from there.
+On windows open `nest.sln` in Visual Studio with the C++ application development package installed and compile it from there.

 To compile the installer you need InnoSetup installed.
 Then follow these steps